ssube/onnx-web/docs/dev-test.md

 ## GUI Development

-Run `make ci` to build the bundle.
+Run `make ci` to run lint, the tests, and build the bundle.

 ### Updating Github Pages